Puppet agent and operating system support life cycles

 Puppet ends platform-specific support for Puppet agent at the platform vendor's end-of-life (EOL) date.
 At EOL, Puppet stops providing agents, masters, patches, fixes, and security updates for the operating system.

 For example, Fedora 20 reached its EOL on June 23, 2015.
 As of that date, Puppet stopped testing and providing fixes, updates, and support for Puppet Enterprise and open source Puppet versions of that agent.

-On platforms where the vendor does not publish EOL dates, we support Puppet agent on the two most recent releases of a platform (e.g. Mac OS X 10.10 and 10.11).
-When Mac OS 10.12 launches, we will send a notice of the deprecation plan for Mac OS X 10.10.
+On platforms where the vendor does not publish EOL dates, we support Puppet agent on the two most recent releases of a platform (such as Mac OS X 10.13 and 10.14).

-Puppet may choose to continue to support certain agent operating systems after the platform vendor's EOL solely at our discretion.
+At our discretion, Puppet sometimes continues to support certain agent operating systems after the platform vendor's EOL.